mcellteam/mcell/libmcell/documentation/generated/geometry.rst

 GeometryObject
 ==============

+Class represents eometry objects defined by triangular surface elements.

 Attributes:
 ***********
 * | **name**: str
   | Name of the object.
 Also represents BNGL compartment name if 'is_bngl_compartment' is True.

 * | **vertex_list**: List[List[float]]
-  | List of [x,y,z] triplets specifying positions of individual vertices.
+  | List of [x,y,z] triplets specifying positions of individual vertices of each triangle.
-  | Equivalent to List[Vec3] however, defining a constructor Vec3(List[float]) then
-  | tries to convert all lists of floats to Vec3

 * | **wall_list**: List[List[int]]
-  | List of [a,b,c] triplets specifying each wall, individual values are indices into the vertex list.
+  | List of [a,b,c] triplets specifying each wall, individual values are indices into the
-  | Equivalent to List[IVec3].
+  | vertex_list attribute.

 * | **is_bngl_compartment**: bool = False
+  | Set to True if this object represents a 3D BNGL compartment.
+  | Its name will be then the BNGL compartment name.

 * | **surface_compartment_name**: str = None
+  | When is_bngl_compartment is True, this attribute can be set to specify its
+  | membrane (2D) compartment name.

 * | **surface_regions**: List[SurfaceRegion] = None
+  | All surface regions associated with this geometry object.

 * | **surface_class**: SurfaceClass = None
   | Surface class for the whole object's surface.
 It is applied to the whole surface of this object
   | except for those surface regions that have their specific surface class set explicitly.

 * | **initial_surface_releases**: List[InitialSurfaceRelease] = None
-  | Equivalent to MDL's MODIFY_SURFACE_REGIONS/MOLECULE_DENSITY or MOLECULE_NUMBER,
-  | each item defines either density or number of molecules to be released on this surface
+  | Each item in this list defines either density or number of molecules to be released on this surface
   | regions when simulation starts.

 * | **node_type**: RegionNodeType = RegionNodeType.UNSET